-Ken Gibb is the Director of Policy Scotland & a Professor in Housing Economics at the University of Glasgow.
+Ken Gibb is the Director of Policy Scotland and a Professor in Housing Economics at the University of Glasgow.

 Showing their undoubted media abilities, Shelter today launched a new study describing a model of a living home standard (LHS).
 The standard is based on 39 attributes of essential and more ‘tradable’ attributes of five dimensions of ‘home’ drawn from intensive research with the public carried out by Ipsos MORI.
 The hook was to show many homes in Britain fell below this new standard, an approach characterised as in the same spirit as the national living wage.
 The social, tv, radio and print media took to it hugely.
 So well done Shelter for getting the housing crisis and housing deficit to the top of the news agendas.